 Look up your property on the NSW Government Planning Portal.
-You can find information on land zoning, bushfire prone land, floor space ratio, building heights, minimum lot size and local and state planning legislation that applies to your property.
+You can find details on land zoning, bushfire prone land, floor space ratio, building heights, minimum lot size and local and state planning legislation that applies to your property.

 Planning Certificates (S10.7)

 A Section 10.7 Planning Certificate (or Zoning Certificate, previously known as a s149) is a legal document that confirms the zoning and relevant rules for development of your property.
 Applicants generally purchase Section 10.7 certificates when considering the sale or purchase of a property.
 A planning certificate must be included in the sale contract.

 While a planning certificate identifies all the relevant planning documents that apply to the property, it does not specify development standards or terms of the instruments.
 A planning certificate is not a development approval.